 The cradle of European lute- and violin-making

-At times there were up to 20 master lute-makers working in the town on the River Lech, which then had some 2000 inhabitants.
+At times there were up to 20 master of lute-makers working in the town on the River Lech, which then had some 2000 inhabitants.
 In the baroque age Füssen developed into an important centre of German violin-making.
 In the 18th century alone, 80 violin-makers were working in the town and their instruments were in great demand throughout Europe.

 But the story of Füssen's lute- and violin-making is at the same time a story of labour migration.
 Hundreds of Füssen's lute- and violin-makers emigrated in order to set up new workshops at princely courts and in the great European cultural metropolises, such as Prague, Vienna, Lyons or the upper Italian towns, where they successfully practised their craft.
 Thus the making of stringed instruments in these cities was strongly influenced by the Füssen tradition.

 Especially in the Imperial Town of Vienna, violin-making was almost monopolised by the craftsmen from Füssen.
-Among the most famous of the some 60 violin-makers from Füssen so far recorded there was Franz Geissenhof, the "Viennese Stradivari", a native of Füssen, whose extraordinary talent set such high standards that in the 18th century Vienna managed to establish itself as one of Europe's leading centres of violin-making, together with Paris and London.
+Among the most famous of the some 60 violin-makers from Füssen so far recorded there was Franz Geissenhof, the "Viennese Stradivari", a native of Füssen.
+His extraordinary talent set such high standards that in the 18th century Vienna managed to establish itself as one of Europe's leading centres of violin-making, together with Paris and London.

-As an outstanding example of the courtly music culture fostered at the seats of the aristocrats in the surroundings, the minnesinger, or poet-musician, Hiltepold von Schwangau can be mentioned, who is depicted in the famous Manesse's song manuscript.
 To this were added, within the town itself, St Mang's Benedictine Monastery as the major local customer for the instrument-makers and the High Palace as the official residence of the Augsburg prince bishops, who generously supported scholarship and the arts.
 The German emperor, Maximlian I, was a guest of the bishops in Füssen more than thirty times and as a great music lover was accompanied on his often weeks-long visits not only by his court orchestra but also by famous composers of his day, such as Paul Hofhaimer, Heinrich Isaak and Ludwig Senftl.

 The Füssen Heritage Museum, which is housed in the former Benedictine St Mang's Monastery, displays one of the largest collections of historical lutes in Europe and also old and precious violins and related stringed instruments to record Füssen's tradition of producing stringed instruments.
 But besides lute- and violin-making, from the 16th century an important tradition of organ-building developed in Füssen.
 The baroque instruments, in some cases original ones, preserved in the churches in the medieval town centre testify to the mastery which Füssen organ-building had achieved by the 18th century.